 Both “recognition” and “praise” are identified as critical factors for creating positive emotions in organizations.
 Gallup ran a study that looked at 4 million employees and concluded that individuals who receive regular recognition and praise have increased productivity, increased engagement and get better satisfactions scores from customers.
 Similarly, a Wharton study found that gratitude in the form of managers saying thank you to their employees for their efforts motivated them to work harder.

-So where can we build this into our entrepreneurial rollercoaster to improve our motivation and productivity?
+we build this into our entrepreneurial rollercoaster to improve our motivation

 - For teams bake it into the culture: Do an end of day wrap up to share one thing you’re please with for the day, or have team members share positive praise about others.

 - Peer-powered with fellow founders: As founders we’re in the same situ, so do a daily wrap up with coworkers, or via a small Whatsapp group of trusted peers, to share a positive milestone – however small.